 You have to know that the Sphinx area is fenced, thus, you have to enter via the entrance with a lone guard sitting to check your ticket.
 This is not for everybody.
-Most local tourists don’t go inside (the students on excursion) because they have to pay a bit more.
+Most local tourists don’t go inside (the students on excursions) because they have to pay a bit more.
 Most of them go directly to the Pyramid of Khafre (the middle pyramid).
 Take the separate exit door when you’re done.

 Do not follow the crowd to the Pyramid of Khafre.

 When you exit, take a few steps heading to the middle pyramid.
-Then, on your left, there are ancient ruins which are not cordoned off, so you can freely explore them.
+Then, on your left, there are ancient ruins that are not cordoned off, so you can freely explore them.
 Walk among these ruins and follow your curiosity.
 Be careful: some dugouts here are uncovered.
 They’re deep and once you fall, good luck surviving. 🙂

 Walk further on your left, going to the direction where the Pyramid of Menkaure is (aka, the smallest Pyramid).

 Though it is tempting to be near the Pyramid, just don’t do it yet.
 Walk/explore at your own pace.
 Your destination is the smallest pyramid first because that’s where most visitors don’t go.
 Believe me, when you arrive there, you’ll be the one exploring it.